inviqa/workspace-documentation/guides/local-harness.md

 Key points:

+- `harnessLayers:` accepts one or more local directories.
+Even with a single layer, using the list form keeps future layering obvious.
+(Workspace still supports the legacy `harness:` shorthand if you encounter it.)
-- `path:` points to a directory treated as a harness layer (no vendor download).
+- Each layer `path` points to a directory treated as a harness source (no vendor download).
 - You can add attributes consumed by Twig templates.

 ## Minimal `confd.yml`